alancrisp/gif-api/README.md

 ## Setup

+Start by installing the dependencies by running `composer install`.

 The simplest way to run the application is to use the built-in web server in PHP.
 You can do so with the included `composer serve` command.

 By default the application attempts to run on port 8080 which must be available and not in use on your host machine.
 To run on a different port either update the `serve` command in `composer.json` to specify a different port or start the PHP web server manually with `php -S localhost:8080 -t public`, replacing port 8080 with the port of your choice.